 Crises tend to bring out the best in all of us, but unfortunately the worst can also be seen if you look carefully.
 Frauds and scams related to coronavirus are popping up like poisonous mushrooms, especially online, so make sure to verify every call, link and email that comes your way – it could easily be a fake.
 A good way to check is to make a separate call to a published number to make sure something’s the real deal.

-If you’ve been concerned about KiwiSaver’s ups and downs, feel free to not look for a while – just ride it out.
-This is true for most KiwiSaver members, unless you plan to use the money to retire or for a first home in the next 3 years – in which case, it might be good to shop around for a defensive fund.
+You may be concerned about KiwiSaver’s ups and downs.
+As long as you're in the right type of fund for you, feel free to not look for a while – just ride it out.
+This is true for most KiwiSaver members, unless you plan to use the money to retire or for a first home in the next three years – in which case, it might be good to shop around for a defensive fund.
 Here are some FAQs for KiwiSaver members.

 Flick us a question via our contact form or email us by clicking the button below if we can support you in any way.